The Debbie Fleming Prize for Choral Composition

 The Debbie Fleming Prize for Choral Composition was created in 2015 to support the winner of the new annual TMC Choral Composition Competition for emerging composers.
 Debbie Fleming is a TMC alumna who sang in the Toronto Mendelssohn Choir for 40 years and who retired in June 2015.

 The Prize is a cash amount of $1,000, and is awarded to the winner of the annual Choral Composition Competition.
-As part of the prize, the winning composition will be premiered by the Toronto Mendelssohn Choir, conducted by Noel Edison, at one of their season concerts.
+As part of the prize, the winning composition will be premiered by the Toronto Mendelssohn Choir at one of their season concerts.

 The TMC Choral Composition Competition is open to unpublished Canadian composers.
 There is no age restriction.